MAAYAA-MOH/SQL---PIZZA-SALES-ANALYSIS-PROJECT/README.md

 For any inquiries or feedback, please contact me at angel.purnimatripathi@gmail.com.
 Contributions to this project are welcome!
 If you have suggestions for improvements or additional questions, please fork the repository and submit a pull request.

-**License**
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-**Contact**
-For any inquiries or feedback, please contact me at angel.purnimatripathi@gmail.com.